 Ben and Julia’s site is a collage of their bizarre surrealist paintings, photographs, digital images, and drawings.
 With such a diverse collection of visually confusing art, it’s no surprise that the duo opted to make their website design barebones.

-There’s a clear separation between the portions of the site intended for viewing art, and the portions of the site intended for handling logistical matters like following their exhibitions or visiting their studios.
+There’s a clear separation between the portions of the site intended for viewing art and the site intended for handling logistical matters like following their exhibitions or visiting their studios.
 This helps to keep viewers focused on the art and not the details.

 Alonsa Guevara’s explosive photographs of fruit and flowers jump off of her website thanks to a minimalist design with few visual elements other than text.
 Rather than displaying images in a gallery, with Alonsa’s site, you can view each individually in series.